X-oss-byte/enterspeed-source-contentstack-cms/README.md

 ## Status

-Note the project is still just an POC and do not support all events and data types in ContContentstackentful.
+Note the project is still just an POC and do not support all events and data types in Contentstack